Instructables has created a collection of 100 STEAM Projects created for teachers and educators to do with youth.

 While aimed at grades 6,7 and 8, the ideas presented here would also be of interest to high school students.

-This is what happens when you take a comic book artist, an inventor, and a toy designer.
+Howtoons is what happens when you combine a comic book artist, an inventor, and a toy designer.

-Howtoons provides engaging content that teaches kids how to build things, combining all materials and instructions with storytelling.
-Aimed at ages 7-12.
+Howtoons provides engaging content that teaches kids how to build things, combining all materials and instructions with storytelling for ages 7-12.

 While the main web site is not operational, many of the project ideas are available thanks to Make Magazine.